Note: Read this guide front to back without skipping. The narrative covers the events of one play session and contains critical information.

 It was like I was a drop of rain, and I landed in the ocean.
 The lines separating me from everything else disappeared.
 I saw it all: past, present, and future.
 Every choice, every accident, was like a door leading to a different universe, and I had already gone through all of them a thousand times.
 You understand what I’m saying?

 Shit, I give up.
-I told you I wasn’t any good at words.
+I told you I wasn’t any good with words.

-I woke up in the garage.
+I woke up in a nearby alleyway.
 I was me again.
-The cops and the Harbinger were gone.
-Only sign she’d ever been there was a new tattoo on the palm of my right hand:
+The Talent was gone, and the only sign he’d ever been there was a new tattoo on the palm of my right hand:

 Room 231 of the Starlight Motel 7:00 PM